Artists from the Edge

 Every Picture Tells A Story presents new ways of looking at art.

-Artist of the Month, presents a monthly artist profile.
+Artist From The Edge presents an artist profile.
 You are likely to have heard of some artists, others may be new to you.
 Their art encourages us to reflect on the nature of art and the world we are living in.

 Photography and Art looks at how selected photographers and artists have used the camera to capture war, street scenes, politics and modernism.